thuongtuandang/LSTM_from_scratch/README.md

 - Explain carefully the backprop computation with codes.
 - Process text data and transform it into a form useful for our model for the prediction task.

+## Documentation
 We highyly recommend you to look at our documentation `documents/LSTM.pdf`.
 Interesting points contained in the file:
 - LSTM mechanism has memory cells and it also learns to forget.
 - Hadamard product of matrices can be seen as a filter.
 - The backprop computation for LSTM is much more complicated than RNN.

 ## Install python package
 ### Using `venv`: